nirajpoudel/nirajpoudel/README.md

 This is Niraj Poudel from Nepal 🇳🇵.

 I am a second year computer science undergraduate student at Patan College for Professional Studies affiliated to University of Bedfordshire.
 I am interested in Data Science, Machine Learning, Deep Learning and Artificial Intelligence.
 I have core skill in Python and some of other languages that I can deal with are Java and C++.
-I have been working with python for more than one and a half year.
+I have been working with python for more than two years.

 These days I am also dealing with Bitcoin, Ethereum.